Are brick and mortar retailers a thing of the past?

 It only matters “Why?”
 (Because it is a reflection of “me.”
 I am powerless to reject it.)

-Until retailers both large and small wake up to that fact, they will find themselves continually fighting over the same ground and always fighting the same technological and operational battles – without market share changing a lick.
+Until brick and mortar retailers both large and small wake up to that fact, they will find themselves continually fighting over the same ground and always fighting the same technological and operational battles – without market share changing a lick.